-Underwriters are the main link between an insurance company and an insurance agent.
+Underwriters are the main link between an insurance company and an insurance agent, or a mortgage lender.
 Underwriters use computer software programs to determine whether to approve an applicant.
-They take specific information about a client and enter it into a program.
-The program then provides recommendations on coverage and premiums.
+They take specific information about a client and enter it into a program, which then provides recommendations on coverage, premiums, or loan amounts.

 Underwriters evaluate these recommendations and, using predetermined criteria, decide whether to approve or reject the application.
 If a decision is difficult, they may consult additional sources such as medical documents and credit scores.